JESvane99/RPG_character_sheet/README.md

 - Edit character details, attributes, skills, talents, armor, weapons, spells, and trappings.
 - View character sheets in a structured format.

+## ToDo

+- Make table cells change to input on click and back again when saving to make everything more homogenous

 ## Serving The Application Locally

 **Windows** (development):